 Loyalty and Narrative

-Addressing crises implies the need to acknowledge them as existing.
+Addressing crises implies acknowledging they exist.
 This is where a reform movement could perhaps most significantly distinguish itself from the prevailing government, which has hesitated to acknowledge the decline of the city to its full extent.

 Judging from history and common sense, the human desire for security and prosperity can dominate any strict party adherence.
 Almost one-third of San Francisco’s voters are registered with no party preference at all, the second-highest percentage in any California county.
 If the reform movement can craft a message that focuses on solution-oriented, pragmatic governance with a bold vision of what progress would mean for San Francisco, their standing as a more moderate and optimistic choice in a sea of the failing status quo would come as a relief to voters who have been witnesses to an absurd show of decline.